UniStuttgart-VISUS/megamol/plugins/gui/README.md

 This is the plugin providing the GUI for MegaMol.

 **!!!
-The following description ONLY refers to the use of the new MegaMol frontend provided via megamol.exe or megamol.sh !!!**
+The following description ONLY refers to the use of the new MegaMol frontend provided via megamol.exe / megamol.sh !!!**

 See bug and feature tracker [#539](https://github.com/UniStuttgart-VISUS/megamol/issues/539) for current work in progress.